Kojaque: Career

 Kojaque released Deli Daydreams, a concept album about the life of a deli worker, in 2018.
 It was nominated for the Choice Music Prize.

 In 2021, Kojaque released Town's Dead.
+The album deals with themes of heartbreak, his late father's death, gentrification and the Irish housing crisis - with the events of a love triangle that culminates on New Year's Eve woven throughout.
 For the week ending 2 July 2021, it was the best-selling album on vinyl in Ireland.
 It was nominated for the Choice Music Prize.